glenpiper/glenwrites/SHSU.Docs.2019/Garrett Center Request-Proposal Options.md

 	- IT@Sam investigates what needs to be done to fully enable full file sharing & editing via O365 and/or SharePoint, after which documentation & training will be delivered to the Garrett Center staff by an agreed upon date

 **(3) Request G-Suite for Education **
 As stated in the previous section, SHSU has standardized on Microsoft product offerings.
 Google offerings are neither installed, nor supported.

 That being said, the Garrett Center is certainly able to make a formal request for purchasing access to G-Suite for Education.
-Such a request would, however, need to go through a more formal project request & evaluation process, as it would necessitate both a departure from/addition to the campus standards, and potentially require changes to back-end IT infrastructure.
+Such a request would, however, need to go through a more formal project request, evaluation, and approval process, as it would necessitate both a departure from/addition to the campus standards, and potentially require changes to back-end IT infrastructure.

 Currently, an unknown variable is whether or not the Garrett Center is required to use G-Suite for Education by grants and/or agencies.
 If there is a requirement of this type, then that would constitute a re-examination of all factors/assumptions.